 Great for: Medium-level Instagram users who want to drive engagement on Instagram but don’t need access to every last Instagram feature.
 It is a fantastic choice for big brands that have large social media presence across multiple platforms but still want access to Instagram-specific tools.

-If you are looking for Instagram planners that also let you post to Facebook and Twitter, HopperHQ is worth a look.
+If you are looking for Instagram planners that also let you post to Facebook, Pinterest, TikTok, LinkedIn, and Twitter, HopperHQ is worth a look.
 It offers plenty of features in an easy to navigate dashboard.

 It also does a great job of balancing the specific needs of Instagram with the ability to post to other platforms.